 Robert Boyd comes from a family of educators.
 His mother was a New York City Public School Teacher in the South Bronx and all of his aunts were teachers, counselors and administrators.
 Robert has been in and around public education and school reform since 2005.
 As an Executive Director for DonorsChoose.org, he served public and charter school teachers in nine states by connecting them with donors who funded millions of dollars of classroom projects designed by the teachers.
 As Chief Operating Officer for the National Alliance for Public Charter Schools, he put systems in place to advocate for the support and expansion of high quality charter schools across the nation.

-Earlier in his career, Robert served as Chief of Staff to Congressman Harold Ford Sr. and consulted to numerous political campaigns across the country.
+Earlier in his career, Robert served as Chief of Staff to Congressman Harold Ford Sr. and consulted to numerous political campaigns.
 After leading the development and start-up operations of multi-million dollar, high profile, urban real estate projects (Beale Street in Memphis and the West End in Dallas), he consulted to major corporations, started businesses in construction and affordable housing and served 12 years on the Board of a multi-billion dollar bank in Texas.
-An ordained Minister, Robert completed seminary and served 5 years leading programs for children, youth and their families.
-He coached over 20 seasons of youth sports and designed, built and operated a 61,000 SF indoor sports complex for youth.
-He is the proud parent of Jeffrey, a graduate of Brown University and teacher/coach in Dallas and Lindsey a student at Wesleyan University.
+Robert holds degrees from Brown, Harvard and Southern Methodist Universities and served 5 years as a Methodist Minister and Chaplain in Texas.
+He is the proud parent of Jeffrey, who is a graduate of Brown and a Masters candidate in Education at Harvard and Lindsey, a graduating senior at Wesleyan University.
 Robert is excited to call Wilmington home.